pmean/build-website/text/06/SecondGrantPart2.md

 2006-09-13)**

 > I took a three day workshop on grant writing and prepared a draft
 > grant as part of the student exercises in that class.
-It\'s not in the
+It's not in the
 > format that I need to use, but it outlines most of the goals and
 > efforts of my proposed work.
-Here\'s what I wrote:
+Here's what I wrote:
 >
-> As the research biostatistician at Children\'s Mercy, Dr. Simon has
+> As the research biostatistician at Children's Mercy, Dr. Simon has
 > supported the development of literally hundreds of clinical trials
 > across just about every branch of pediatric medicine.
 In his
 > experience and in the experience of many of the people he works with,